Discover Accounting by State

 CPA Degree Programs and Courses

 Before you’re able to sit for your Uniform CPA Exam, you’ll need to complete your education requirements.
+On your journey to become a CPA one of your first goals should be to get an Associate's In Accounting (AA).

 In every state, the Accountancy Board will require you to complete a minimum education of at least a bachelor’s degree.
 Your time spent in an accredited undergraduate program will typically cover 120 of your 150 required credit hours.